fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details>

 <details>
-<summary>How Christianity was similar to Islam before Council of Nicaea</summary>
+<summary>Monotheistic Christianity before Nicean Creed</summary>

 There was a time when Christianity was very close to Islam.

 Constantine the founder of Constantinople (a.k.a.
 Istanbul).
 Constantine was the first emperor to stop the persecution of Christians and to legalize Christianity. and he accepted Christianity.
 So, the Roman Empire became Christian.

-His son Constantine I initiated the First Council of Nicea.
+Constantine the Great or Constantine I initiated the First Council of Nicea.

 Arius who believed that Jesus aws created by God and there are not equal in status was exiled after https://en.wikipedia.org/wiki/First_Council_of_Nicaea during emperor of Rome Constantine 1.
 The Arisian version of Christianity was very close to Islam.
-Peter the Venerable said that Muhammad saw was the successor to Aries.
+Peter the Venerable said that Muhammad saw was the successor to Arius.

+Nicaea was all about Arius and Constantine wanted to establish peace among his own ruling lands.
+There was no Trinity before the Nicaea Creed. and the first person who expounded this doctrine was Paul.

+Jesus attemded Jewish temples and he just logically couldn't claim that he is God.
+The disciples also attended Jewish temples and worshipped God alone.
+Jesus came to revive the religion of Moses, not to build new churches and invent a new religion.

+Contradictions in the Bible.
+Also it is important to take into account that the Bible cannot be fully called the Word of God because it was translated from it's original language and corrupted by writers of multiple epochs.

+Jesus was Jewish and he was circumsized.
+He used to

+First reason:
+	1. Paul. who never saw Jesus.
+	2. Nicean Creed.
+	3. All books that didnot agree with the Nicean Creed started to be destroyed.
+Christians who shared the beliefs of Arius were declared heretics and prosecuted.

+10 Resons why Jesus is not divine from Islamic perspective: https://www.youtube.com/watch?v=pCuxnu_IGUk will try to watch this: https://www.youtube.com/watch?v=Yte-ad6Y31s

 </details>